 Are there situations where you should screen someone out vs. screen them in?

 For roles that involve someone’s safety there needs to be a baseline minimum for screening someone in.
 In those cases, you want to screen out everyone who might be not be at the level you are looking for.

 This is also the case when there is a requirement for skills and that if the candidate does not have them, they will be set up for failure.
 If you are not going to be able to invest the time and resources to train them, that should be a disqualifier.
 There is also the need to screen out when it comes to travel and commute.
 If traveling is a key part of the position, and the candidate is not willing to travel, that will automatically remove them from the possibilities of the position.

 When does screening out vs. in start?

-It starts as soon as you present a candidate is presented to a hiring manager.
+It starts as soon as a candidate is presented to a hiring manager.
 It can come down to if they don’t like the font on a resume, the format of it.
 When they meet them in person, if they don’t like their appearance or what they are wearing.
 None of which indicate if someone can do their job.

 How can you actively screen someone in vs. out?

 You have to look at attributes and traits and then train skills.
-What have they done in the past that is transferrable.
+What have they done in the past that is transferable.
 A big key is to realize that you cannot expect the person coming into the role to have the same experience as the person in the role for five years who just left.
 They are not the same profile.
 Instead you want to look at their potential and the things that can’t be trained.
-If someone isn’t outgoing that isn’t going to chance.
+If someone isn’t outgoing that isn’t going to change.